bryceingersoll/SM-tutorial/docs/index.rst

 ==================

-This tutorial will go over the basics on how to create and use a surrogate model to estimate the dynamic loading effects in a wind turbine optimization
+This tutorial will go over the basics on how to create and use a surrogate model to estimate the dynamic loading effects in a wind turbine blade optimization routine.

 Set-up
 ~~~~~~

 To begin, clone this branch of AeroelasticSE_.
 AeroelasticSE is a python wrapper
 for FAST.
 In addition, clone this branch of RotorSE_.
 RotorSE is an engineering
 model for the analysis and optimization of wind turbine rotors.
+Both AeroelasticSE and RotorSE are dependent on a number of sub-packages, so
+make sure these are installed correctly.
 Finally, compile
 a FAST executable.
 Instructions on how to do this can be found in our previous
 tutorial_.